wwymak/solar-panel-vis/readme.md

-6: assuming that the dots are not too dense, when you click on one dot it gives you a tooltip box with info about the solar panel info (and/or data) about that property e.g. linking to the other datasets you can get info about when the panel is installed, and the capacity, as well as historic feed in tarrif claims
+6: assuming that the dots are not too dense, when you click on one dot it gives you a tooltip box with info about the solar panel info (and/or data) about that property e.g. linking to the other datasets you can get info about when the panel is installed, and the capacity, as well as historic feed in tarrif claims (<em>note this may work better with a new view? e.g. replacing the stacked chart with info about one house only</em>)